|

 the band to watch.
 We played at the 1st Underground Lightshow Concerts

 (UBU and LSD Fogg at Paddo Town Hall and other venues.
+1968 we recorded some music in a lounge room at

 Whale Beach for Bob Evens surf film called “The